 This month, the MC is on the cover of Diva magazine, where she gave her first official interview on being gay and how she came out.

 Here’s an excerpt:

 I can vouch for Sov on this, as I’ve had interviews set up with her multiple times, with publicists asking that I not mention her sexuality whatsoever.
 But with Sov being quite unpredictable or her publicists deciding to nix the interview altogether, it never came to fruition.
-Finally, it seems, she is ready to talk openly about her sexuality,
+Finally, it seems, she is ready to talk openly about her sexuality, however she identifies.

 Just like Katie Melua‘s comments on her sexuality last week, it seems that Lady Sovereign was not interested in having her private life become more important than her music.
 And it’s arguably more difficult in the hip-hop community, especially for someone like Sov who, as a white female, already had some strikes against her, coming into the otherwise largely black, male musical community.

 But it seems that no matter what genre they are in, or how they identify, the most important thing to an artist eventually becomes being true to themselves, and this appears to be the case with Lady Sovereign.
 I hope this makes her as happy as it most likely makes fans that have known all along and always been totally cool with it.
 In fact, it may have made them like her even more.